-Calls made to the Hotline or Audit and Compliance Office will be evaluated by the Chief Audit and Compliance Officer, who will respond to allegations, concerns, or inquiries in a professional and impartial manner.
+Calls made to the Hotline or Audit and Compliance Services will be evaluated by the Chief Audit and Compliance Officer, who will respond to allegations, concerns, or inquiries in a professional and impartial manner.
 All allegations will be investigated promptly, and if necessary, action will be taken to correct problems or violations of all federal, state, and local laws and regulations, and our Design for Excellence, rules, policies and procedures.
 To the extent practical, any disciplinary action or other response resulting from a complaint will be kept confidential by the Chief Audit and Compliance Officer and the Hotline staff.

 The Design for Excellence was developed with deep regard for the University mission and our motto “Pro Humanitate”.
 Our shared values of integrity, fairness, and respect for all individuals were principles that led this process.
 Also, we understood that Wake Forest, like all universities, has its own unique culture, growing out of our heritage, our history, and our symbols.
 Within our University environment, we embrace our obligations and our responsibilities to abide by, and work in concert with, published laws and regulations.
 By doing so, we help to preserve the basic values of University life.

 The following federal laws and regulations were considered in the formulation of this guide and should be used for clarification as needed.
 This list is not intended to be exhaustive.